Gum Disease Treatment in Singapore

 Gum disease comprises two major forms: gingivitis and periodontitis.
 Gingivitis is a mild form of gum disease.
 In this diagnosis, there is no bone loss and the gums just exhibit signs of inflammation like bleeding and swelling.
 When gingivitis is left untreated, it may progress to periodontitis.
+Once periodontitis has occurred, treatment for periodontal disease needs to be administered as soon as possible.

 How Do I Know If I Have Gum Disease?